rmjarvis/TreeCorr/docs/patches.rst

     >>> ng.process(lens_cat, source_cat, low_mem=True)

-In both cases, the result should be equivalent to what you would get if you could hold the catalogs fully in memory.
-This usage will generally take somewhat longer, but have much lower peak memory.
+In both cases, the result should be equivalent to what you would get if you could hold the catalogs fully in memory, but the peak memory will be much lower.
-(Probably something like a factor of 2 for typical scenarios, but this of course depends heavily on the nature of your calculation, how fast your disk I/O is compared to your CPUs, and how many cores you are using.)
+The downside is that this usage will generally take somewhat longer -- probably something like a factor of 2 for typical scenarios, but this of course depends heavily on the nature of your calculation, how fast your disk I/O is compared to your CPUs, and how many cores you are using.

 .. note::